stoneyrh/gSOAP/gsoap/samples/xml-rpc-json/README.md

 This matches and returns the titles of all books in reverse order.

-The following JSONPath queries return the same results, where we used slices and `[x,y]` to match multiple array entries:
+The following JSONPath queries return the same results for the example JSON data, where we used slices and `[x,y]` to match multiple array entries:

     $.store.book[1:3].title
     $.store.book[1:-1].title